-Manafort asks judge for sentence far below the maximum -court filing
+Manafort asks judge for sentence far below the maximum: court filing

 In Monday’s filing, Manafort’s lawyers asked the Washington judge to impose a concurrent sentence if he receives prison sentences in both cases.

-Reporting by Eric Beech; Editing by Mohammad Zargham and Sonya Hepinstall
+Reporting by Sarah N. Lynch and Eric Beech; Editing by Sonya Hepinstall and Peter Cooney